woodie/forecast/README.md

 # Weather Forecast
 Display the weather forecast for any location.

+**UPDATE:** The initial assignment is done but we're adding WeatherKit support for fun.

 We use [Geocoder API](geocoder-api.md) to convert an address to a place.

 We use [Open Weather API](open-weather-api.md) but can now also